 The Steamboat football and soccer teams both have big home games this weekend while both the Hayden and Soroco football squads hit the road in interesting matchups, leading the way for the weekend's high school sporting action.

-The Hayden High School girls basketball team picked up its first win of the season, traveling Friday to knock of Hotchkiss in three sets.
+The Hayden High School girls volleyball team got its first win of the season, traveling Friday to knock of Hotchkiss in three sets.

 Despite a big game from junior quarterback Garrett St. Clair, four big plays added up to one disappointing night Friday for the Hayden High School football team.

 It's a slower weekend locally for high school sports teams.
 Several squads are off and others play on the road.
 Several big home volleyball games await in Hayden and Oak Creek, however.